| Duration: | 10 Day(s) - 9 Night(s) |

 Day 10: Vientiane – Departure

-After breakfast, you’re free at your leisure until your transfer to the airport or border for your departure
+After breakfast, enjoy free time at leisure until your transfer to the airport or border for departure.

 Price Includes: